nemonik/hands-on-DevOps-gen2/README.md

 PlantUML supports a number of UML diagrams: Sequence, Use Case, Class diagram, Activity diagram, Component, State, Object, Deployment, and Timing.
 The DSL also supports a number of other non-UML diagrams: Wireframe graphical interface, Specification and Description Language (SDL), Ditaa diagram...

 This class makes use of just two types: Activity and Deployment diagrams.
 The diagrams are especially helpful to visual learners.
-Each PlantUML diagram's source file exist in [plantuml folder](plantuml) in the root of the project and is rendered by a [GitHub workflow](.github/workflows/main.yml) into scalable vector graphic (SVG) that is pushed to the [diagrams folder](diagrams) upon changes commited to each diagram's source file.
+Each PlantUML diagram's source file exist in [plantuml folder](plantuml) in the root of the project and is rendered by a [GitHub workflow](.github/workflows/main.yml) into scalable vector graphic (SVG) that is pushed to the [diagrams folder](diagrams) upon changes committed to each diagram's source file.

 The PlantUML effort also provides server for rendering diagrams in PNG, SVG or LaTeX formats.
-Plugins for Microsoft Code, Atom, and other editors have been authored to assist in auhoring in the PlantUML DSL.
+Plugins for Microsoft Code, Atom, and other editors have been authored to assist in authoring in the PlantUML DSL.

 #### 10.4.5.1.
 Documentation, source, container image